nicholast25/AirPollutionPINN/JakartaMetrapolitanArea/README.md

 # JakartaMetropolitanArea

-This directory contains the implementation of the CO and NO₂ reconstruction framework for the Jakarta Metropolitan Area (Jabodetabek).
+This directory contains the implementation of the CO and NO₂ reconstruction framework for the Jakarta Metropolitan Area (or Jabodetabek).

 The files mainly represent the end-to-end model implementation pipeline, including: